Chapter 2. Infrastructure Components

 The OpenShift Container Platform web console is a user interface accessible from a web browser.
 Developers can use the web console to visualize, browse, and manage the contents of projects.

-openshift binary.
+The web console runs as a pod on the master.
+The static assets required to run the web console are served by the pod.
 Administrators can also customize the web console using extensions, which let you run scripts and load custom stylesheets when the web console loads.
-You can change the look and feel of nearly any aspect of the user interface in this way.

 When you access the web console from a browser, it first loads all required static assets.
 It then makes requests to the OpenShift Container Platform APIs using the values defined from the